Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 You can also start seeds indoors.
 You will have to mimic the cold weather needed for the seeds to germinate.
 Plant the seeds in a container of pre-moistened soil, barely covering them.
 Place the container in a plastic bag and place the whole thing in your freezer for 6 to 8 weeks.

 After the 6 to 8 weeks, remove the container from your freezer, remove the plastic bag and place the container in a spot that gets very little sunlight such as a north facing window.
 Keep the soil moist.
 The seeds will be slow to germinate.
 It could take a few weeks, so be patient.
 You can transplant your seedlings outdoors after your last frost.
 It will take 3 to 4 years for your seedlings to bloom.
-That is how long it will take them to grow corms that will support a flowering plant.
+That is how long it will take them to grow large enough corms that will support a flowering plant.
 Until then, the plants will only produce leaves.

 © 2020 Caren White